 About the Partnership

-You will be asked to complete the Child Behavior Checklist, which measures caregivers’ perspectives of their child’s behavior and emotional functioning.
+You will be asked to complete the Behavioral and Emotional Screening System, which measures caregivers’ perspectives of their child’s behavior and emotional functioning.
 In addition, we also collect participating students’ information (i.e., number of discipline referrals).
 The intent of gathering information relating to the students is to examine the influence of the school-based counseling services on your child.

 Structure of Research and Counseling Services